British Columbia carbon offset portfolio

-Since 2010, B.C.’s carbon offset portfolio has resulted in total emissions reductions of approximately 4.3 million tonnes carbon dioxide equivalent (CO2e).
-In any single year, B.C. has between 14 and 25 projects in the portfolio.
+B.C.’s carbon offset portfolio has resulted in total emissions reductions of approximately 7.5 million tonnes carbon dioxide equivalent (CO2e) between 2010 and 2020.

-In addition to reducing emissions, offsetting advances green technologies, supports clean-job growth and drives the economy.
-Offset projects tied to B.C.’s carbon neutral government program contributed an estimated $372.5 million to provincial GDP between 2008 and 2014.
-Offsetting has also provided, for example, developers of forest sequestration projects a new mechanism to help protect biodiversity and contribute to a conservation economy in B.C. communities.
+In addition to reducing emissions, offsetting advances green technologies, supports clean job growth and stimulates the economy.
+For example, investments in offsets have provided developers of projects that improve forest management and sequester carbon a new mechanism to protect biodiversity and contribute to a conservation economy in B.C. communities.

 B.C.’s offset portfolio spans nearly every region and sector of the province.

 Below is a snapshot of the offset projects in the 2020 portfolio.
 Full project documentation is available on the BC Carbon Registry.

 In the Forestry Industry, offset projects include fuel-switching initiatives: